 ENGL 516.
 Research in Teaching Writing.
-3-6 Hour.
+3 Hours.

 Readings in the research, theory, and practice of teaching writing.
 Emphasis on constructing position papers which demonstrate synthesis, evaluation, and application of concepts from readings.
+Repeatable up to 6 credits.

 ENGL 525.
 Topics in Language Arts Pedagogy.
-3-9 Hour.
+3 Hours.

 Focused study in recent theoretical developments in language arts pedagogy for the English classroom.
 Emphasis on weaving language study into student-centered classroom approaches.
 Topics vary for each offering.
-Repeatable up to 9 credits, but only 3 credits count toward degree.
+Repeatable up to 6 credits.